aquaticcalf/backend-miniproject-mangodb/readme.md

-backend not yet done , this uses mangodb
+backend almost done , this uses mangodb

 for mysql version, see -> [this](https://github.com/aquaticcalf/backend-miniproject-mysql/)